cory321/Hemsy/docs/invoice-architecture/5-security-pci-compliance.md

 - **Incident Response**: Automated detection and response capabilities
 - **Continuous Monitoring**: Real-time security monitoring and alerting

-The architecture prioritizes security while maintaining usability for seamstresses and their clients, ensuring trust in Threadfolio's payment processing capabilities.
+The architecture prioritizes security while maintaining usability for seamstresses and their clients, ensuring trust in Hemsy's payment processing capabilities.